 Castletownbeare, its largest town is a working sea port with easy access to Bere Island, a wonderful Island offering unparalled views back to the main land.
 The picturesque village of Eyeries and cultural hub of Allihies are perfectly situated, offering excellent stopover along the route.
 Further west, the dramatic beauty of Dursey Island accessible by Ireland’s only cable car offers one of the most exciting day trips in Ireland.

 Standing at the gateway to the peninsula, Glengarriff makes a great welcome and offers the opportunity to visit the almost Mediterranean Garnish Island.
-While Kenmare, the other gateway offers some of the finest restaurants and best traditional music in the west.
+While Kenmare, the other gateway offers some of the finest restaurants and best traditional music in Kerry.
 As some of the days can be long we have created a Mountaineer and a Rambler walking holiday in the Beara.
 The Rambler walking holidays offer between 10-15km a day walking while the Mountaineer offer 23-28km a day and covers the Glengarriff to Adrigole and Kenmare to Lauragh sections that are quite challenging.

 All in all, the Beara Way offers a wonderful experience that will leave you astonished at the variety and beauty of the west of Ireland.
 What are you waiting for ?
-You can view photos of the Beara Way here.

 Our Self Guided Walking Holidays

 Wonderful Ireland looks after all the aspects of your walking holiday so that you can relax and take in the beauty of the countryside around you.
 Our driver can meet you at Kerry Airport or Killarney train station and bring you to your first guesthouse.
-(For a small supplement we can also collect at Cork Airport or train station) Through years of experience we have selected the best places to stay along the Beara Way.
+Transfer from Cork Airport also available (60€ supplement).
+Through years of experience we have selected the best places to stay along the Beara Way.